Chr15t1an/lar-basic-cms/README.md

 ##V2 ToDo's --- Moving forward GO Test Driven Development.
+Tests need to be ran in a separate database.
 Add a fileName to Csv export.
 Need Public vs Private metadata so that I can Control what gets read. get_metadata - Needs to not be static or validate better.
 Add Blog Functionality. - CRUD & Tests.